-Just like any other major hobby, there are countless products with varieties of option and setups that a hunter could purchase when it comes to game feeders such as tripod spincaster, hanging spincaster, and gravity feeders.
+Just like any other major hobby, there are countless products with varieties of option and setups that a hunter can purchase when it comes to game feeders such as tripod spincaster, hanging spincaster, and gravity feeders.

 Where do you begin when you have decided to invest in deer feeders?
 Because of all the different brands and the large variety, the process of looking for the perfect game feeder can become a very overwhelming task.

-If you are by your truck you can haul up large amounts of feed, as well as use a ladder to fill it each time.
-For those hiking in, you will need to keep in mind how much you can pack and if you are able to load the feed by yourself.
+If you are by your truck, you can haul up large amounts of feed, as well as use a ladder to fill it each time.
+For those hiking in, you need to keep in mind how much you can pack and if you are able to load the feed by yourself.

-For those feeders that are too tall, you will be required to use some sort of step stool or even a ladder to reach the top ( or buy feeder which already has it ).
+For those feeders that are too tall, you will be required to use some step stool or even a ladder to reach the top ( or buy feeder which already has it ).
 It will be very cumbersome to pack food and a ladder each time you need to load the feeder.